AbhiAlest/NeuroScan/README.md

 Note: If you are using Flask for the backend, you may need to set the environment variable FLASK_APP=app.py before starting the server.
 Similarly, if you are using Node.js and Express, you may need to install nodemon and start the server using nodemon server.js instead of node server.js.
 Also, make sure to set the appropriate environment variables for connecting to any external services or databases that the app relies on.

-Production
+Production (Flask)
 1. Clone the repository to your production server.
 2. Install the necessary dependencies using the appropriate package manager (npm install for Node.js packages, pip install for Python packages).
 3. Build the React app by running npm run build in the terminal.
 This should create a production-ready build of the app in a build directory.
-4. Start the Flask server in the background by running nohup python app.py &.
+4. Start the Flask server in the background by running 'nohup python app.py &'.
 This should start the server and detach it from the terminal session so it can run in the background.
 5. Use a process manager like systemd or supervisor to ensure the Flask server continues running in the background.
 6. Set up a reverse proxy like nginx to serve the React app and forward API requests to the Flask server.
 7. Ensure the server is configured to handle SSL/TLS encryption for secure communication.
 8. Verify that the app is functioning correctly by accessing it through a web browser or other HTTP client.

 ---